 However, depending on the chapter filed, the bankruptcy must remain public record for a certain period of time.
 Even after debts have been paid off and the credit is rebuilt, a bankruptcy claim will remain on a person’s credit report for either 7 or 10 years.
 If you file for Chapter 7 bankruptcy in Kentucky or Indiana, for example, the record will remain on your credit report for 10 years due to the fact that little or none of the debt is repaid.
 Meanwhile, because filing for Chapter 13 bankruptcy requires at least a partial repayment of your debts, it will remain for 7 years from the filing date.

 For More Questions, Contact O’Bryan Law Offices Today

 Having an experienced attorney on your side can help you to navigate the burden of low credit scores, bankruptcy, and debt relief in a number of ways.
 A trusted lawyer, such as the legal team here at O’Bryan Law Offices, will go beyond the courtroom to help you rebuild your credit.
 We do this by providing sound legal support, advice, and guidance.
+We can even give you advice on how to achieve an 800 credit score and higher.
 In addition, we work to help our clients maintain their financial independence by offering resources to help improve their credit score.
 If you have any more questions like How often do credit reports update? and would like to speak with one of our knowledgeable attorneys, contact us today.
 You can call our main office at 502-400-4020 or fill out our online intake form here to schedule your free consultation.